-Failure often comes with a bad rap, like it’s the end of the world.
-Reality check: it’s not.
-Society’s got a way of tagging failure as something to avoid, but let’s flip the script.
-Think about failure as a secret ingredient in the recipe for success.
+One thing I’ve come to appreciate is that failure is inevitable.
+And the only way to avoid it is to NOT try anything at all.
+But, as long as you take chances at life, one way or the other failure will hit you like a tonne of bricks when you least need it to.
+In order to learn to live with failure, you need to think about it as a secret ingredient in the recipe for success.
 If I had never failed, I would never have known I could build a website, a skill I’m learning at age 50.
 Who says failure is the end of the road?
-It can actually be the beginning depending on your mindset.
+It can actually be a new beginning depending on your mindset.

 Ever heard of a growth mindset?
-It’s like having those superpowers where you see challenges as opportunities, not obstacles.
+It’s like releasing the inner power that helps you see challenges as opportunities, not obstacles.
 Compare that with a fixed mindset where you sometimes get stuck in a loop, thinking abilities are set in stone.
 Seeing failure as a chance for growth helps tweak this mindset.
 It invites adaptability and creative problem-solving, letting you see beyond the moment.

 Taking the focus off strict success metrics to learning experiences can be a total game-changer.
 Shifting gears from merely wanting a flawless result to valuing the learning process can lift off plenty of pressure.
 It’s about valuing the journey, with all its bumps and curves, more than the destination.

 Failure, with its unpredictability, teaches things that success often can’t.
-That mental flexibility?
 It’s like the secret sauce to not just surviving but thriving in the long haul.
-Turning setbacks into stepping stones fuels growth and innovation.
+Once you learn how to turn setbacks into stepping stones, you become unstoppable.

 Failure and Mental Health: Navigating Initial Impacts